dasch-swiss/dsp-api/docs/07-sipi/sipi-and-knora.md

 ### File URLs in API v2

-In Knora API v2, image file URLs are provided in [IIIF](https://iiif.io/) format.
+In DSP-API v2, image file URLs are provided in [IIIF](https://iiif.io/) format.
 In the simple [ontology schema](../03-apis/api-v2/introduction.md#api-schema), a file value is simply a IIIF URL that can be used to retrieve the file from Sipi.
 In the complex schema, it is a `StillImageFileValue` with additional properties that the client can use to construct